kfkaplan/the_greatest_sensitivity_mapper/README.md

 Go to the git repo directory

-Everytime before running the GREAT Exposure Mapper Program, you will need to run
+If you created a conda enviroment from environment.yml (see above), run the following in your termianl to activate the environment:
 ```
 conda activate the_great_sensitivty_mapper
 ```
-to activate the conda enviroment.